 - Garnish with rosemary, lime wedge, dried or fresh apricot

-Glogg is a particular type of mulled wine that has a texture which is sweet, warm as you would want it and also come with a hint of citrusy red wine.
-The Glogg is also called smoking bishop, wassail or even gluhwein.
+Glogg is a particular type of mulled wine that has a texture that is sweet, warm as you would want it, and also come with a hint of citrusy red wine.
+The Glogg is also called Smoking Bishop, Wassail, or even Gluhwein.
 No wonder why its called the spiced wine, you are going to find all the known spices in a glogg, enough to keep you warm in the winters.

 - 1 lemon